 These consolidated financial statements have been prepared assuming the Company will continue on a going-concern basis.
 The Company has incurred losses since inception and the ability of the Company to continue as a going-concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
 Management is actively targeting sources of additional financing through other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
-In order for the Company to meet its liabilities as they come due and to continue its operations, the Company is solely dependent upon its ability to generate such financing.
-The Company expects to use similar financing techniques in the future and is pursuing such additional sources of financing as estimated to be required to sufficiently support its operations until such time that its operations become self-sustaining.
+At June 30, 2021, the Company had cash of \$20,831,725 (2020 - \$569,031) and a working capital surplus of \$20,292,881 (2020 - working capital deficiency \$1,441,115).
+The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
+The Company estimates it has sufficient working capital to continue operations for the upcoming year.